 HELP!
 I think I found a worm in my lingcod?

 We'd love to sugarcoat this for you...
 But as your fish providers, it's our responsibility to tell it to you straight.
 Your fish has naturally occurring parasites.
 So does your beef, pork, chicken, and fruit.
 It's just an icky consequence of eating food from the natural, wild world.
 This is why it's important to freeze seafood before consuming it.
 We do our best to ensure every piece of fish is thoroughly inspected, and that any visible parasites are removed.
 But, a few will slip through the cracks.
 The important thing to know is: it's COMPLETELY harmless.
 Just take the tip of your knife, pop it out, do a little dance, and commence enjoying your wild seafood dinner.
 If you happen to receive a piece that is just too infested, let us know.
 We will happily issue a full refund.

-Our lingcod are caught using 9 - 13 large hooks, weighted down by a large metal bar.
-Each hook is outfitted with lead head, and a rubber "grub".
+Our lingcod are caught by using 9 - 13 large hooks, weighed down by a heavy, steel bar.
+Each hook is outfitted with a lead head, and a rubber "grub".

 The Southeast Alaska dinglebar fishery is managed by the Alaska Department of Fish and Game.
 All of Southeast Alaska is divvied up into small "management areas", each of which have their own quota (catch limit) that's shared by the fleet.
 Depending on the effort (number of boats out fishing), catch rate, and quota limit, some areas close as fast as in two days - while others may stay open all year.